 One of the key arms of the AARP organization, AARP Services Inc. (ASI) oversees and manages the relationships with companies that provide benefits to the members of AARP.
 There is a long list of providers, such as those that offer travel, phone service, home security, vehicle rental, food/dining, entertainment, medical / health care, wellness, and insurance coverage.

-AARP offers a variety of different life insurance policy options.
+AARP offers a variety of different term life insurance policy options.
 These include both term and permanent.
 With a term life insurance policy, the insured is covered by death benefit protection only, which means that there is not cash value or savings build up within the policy.

 Because of that, term life insurance can be quite affordable - especially for those who are in relatively good health and not overweight while seeking life insurance coverage.
 In addition, because term life insurance policies are issued for a certain period - or term - they are often referred to as "temporary" insurance policies.